ospalh/anki-addons/pages/Download audio.md

 ## Setup – Fields

 This add-on adds the pronunciation to a field named “Audio”.
-You will probably have to [add this field](Add%20audio%20field.html) to your notes and cards.
+You will probably have to [add this field](Add%20audio%20field.html) to your notes.
+This has to be done for each note type you use.

 More sophisticated uses are also possible.
 Interested users can look at the [detailed rules](Detailed%20audio%20field%20rules.html) on field